luxfi/docs/docs/tooling/cli-guides/import-subnet.md

 To achieve this integration, this guide demonstrates the process of importing a Subnet to the Lux-CLI to enable better management of the Subnet's configuration.
-This how-to uses the WAGMI Subnet deployed on Testnet as the example Subnet.
+This how-to uses the ZOO Subnet deployed on Testnet as the example Subnet.

 ## Requirements